gtfierro/giles/interface.md

 ### Publishing Objects

 Recently introduced to Giles is the ability to archive and subscribe to non-numeric data.
-This should be considered an **extremely alpha** feature (in fact, the implementation has not been merged into `master` yet).
+This should be considered an **extremely alpha** feature, and potentially buggy.

 Usage is very similar to the normal numeric interface, with two exceptions.